 Do a little self-evaluation.
 How tired are you during the day?
 When do you feel most alert?
 When do you get droopy?
 If you fall asleep during the day, you are likely not getting the sleep you need.
 Listen to your body’s cues.

 It can be really helpful to track your sleep time in a diary.
 You’ll begin to see patterns emerge.
-Keep it simple – just the time you go to bed, and the time you wake up.
+Keep it simple—just the time you go to bed, and the time you wake up.
 Then add any “wake-ups” during the night, and how long you stayed awake.
-Also note if you napped – even for a short time – during the day.
+Also note if you napped—even for a short time—during the day.
 This will help you be more aware of your needs and if you do need to consult a physician, gives them a place to start.

-The Sleep Vacation
+3. Take a Sleep Vacation

 Sound like heaven?
 Choose a two-week period (maybe even on your vacation), and pick a consistent bedtime.
 Then sleep until you wake up without an alarm.
 The first few days may be much longer than usual.
 This is your body paying back its sleep debt.
 Eventually you will establish a pattern of sleep that should range from 7-9 hours.
 And you will have established the amount of sleep that’s right for you.

-Sleep is Like Healthy Eating
+4. Think of Sleep Like Eating Healthy

 It has to be a priority for you.
 Once you’ve determined your rhythms and needs, put getting the sleep you need on your list.
 Protect it!
 You’ll be sharper, feel better, and look better.